Stáhpogieddi Formation: Dating

-Using Rubidium–strontium dating on samples collected within the Stappogiedde Formation and other formations within the area, a minimum age of 530±0 Ma had been recovered from samples collected at the top of the formation, dating part of the Manndraperelv member to within the early Cambrian period, and is inline with previous Rb-Sr dating studies.
+Using Rubidium–strontium dating on samples collected within the Stáhpogieddi Formation and other formations within the area, a minimum age of 530±0 Ma had been recovered from samples collected at the top of the formation, dating part of the Manndrapselva member to within the early Cambrian period, and is inline with previous Rb-Sr dating studies.
 The maximum age of 560±0 Ma had been recovered from the base of the formation, reaffirming assumptions that the majority of the formation is Ediacaran in age.

 Paleobiota

-The Stappogiedde Formation contains a myriad of discoidal forms, from Cyclomedusa being the most common form, to others like Ediacaria and Nimbia occlusa.

-Genera that are not found within the main fossiliferous Innerelv member will be noted as such.
+The Stáhpogieddi Formation contains a myriad of discoidal forms, from Cyclomedusa being the most common form, to others like Ediacaria and Nimbia occlusa.
+Alongside this, occasional frondose fossils, such as Charnia, are also found within the formation, as well as a collection of organic-walled microfossils and tubular fossils.